-- In the event of a fire that can not be extinguished safely with on-site equipment, the Fire Brigade will be contacted by dialling 999. - The site Emergency Plan will be initiated - The site manager will evacuate all staff and visitors from potentially hazardous areas and direct them to the nominated fire assembly point and ensure all relevant personnel are present. - The staff at the weighbridge will be informed for the purposes of directing emergency service vehicles. - The following EMR personnel will be contacted to notify them of the situation: - Operations Manager - SHE Specialist - Once the fire brigade are called and the relevant EMR staff notified, the Environment Agency will also be notified by either their main number within office hours or via the Environment Agency Emergency No. 0800 80 70 60 (outside of office hours).
-An incident reference will be requested from the EA and recorded on the Assure Event log. - Where required appropriate contractors will be instructed to deal with fire water and other linked residues.
+- In the event of a fire that can not be extinguished safely with on-site equipment, the Fire Brigade will be contacted by dialling 999. - The site Emergency Plan will be initiated - The site manager will evacuate all staff and visitors from potentially hazardous areas and direct them to the nominated fire assembly point and ensure all relevant personnel are present. - The staff at the weighbridge will be informed for the purposes of directing emergency service vehicles. - The following EMR personnel will be contacted to notify them of the situation:

+Operations Manager SHE Specialist

+- Once the fire brigade are called and the relevant EMR staff notified, the Environment Agency will also be notified by either their main number within office hours or via the Environment Agency Emergency No. 0800 80 70 60 (outside of office hours).
+An incident reference will be requested from the EA and recorded on the Evotix Event log. - Where required appropriate contractors will be instructed to deal with fire water and other linked residues.

-All minor fire incidents are recorded in the site diary; any significant potentially polluting incidents will be recorded on an Event log and the site diary (See Silvertown site Fire Prevention Plan or FPP for full details).
+All minor fire incidents are recorded in the site diary; any significant potentially polluting incidents will be recorded on an Event log and the site diary.
+[See Fire Prevention Plan (FPP) for further details].